pluja/awesome-privacy/README.md

 ### Android

 - [εxodus](https://reports.exodus-privacy.eu.org/en/) - The privacy audit platform for Android applications.
-Find how many trackers have your apps.
+Find how many trackers your apps have.
 	- [ClassyShark3xodus](https://f-droid.org/en/packages/com.oF2pks.classyshark3xodus/) - Checks apk(s) for known trackers (provided by Exodus) +other warnings and specs.
 - [Plexus](https://plexus.techlore.tech/) - Remove the fear of Android app compatibility on de-Googled devices.
 Find if an app will work on a De-Googled device.
 - [Netguard](https://netguard.me/) - A simple way to block access to the internet per application.